harness/developer-hub/docs/platform/connectors/code-repositories/ref-source-repo-provider/bitbucket-connector-settings-reference.md

 ![Bitbucket Personal settings screen, highlighting the Account settings page and the Username field.](./static/bitbucket-username-in-acct-settings.png)

 In the **Password** field, provide a Bitbucket account-level [access token](https://support.atlassian.com/bitbucket-cloud/docs/access-tokens/), [HTTP access token](https://confluence.atlassian.com/bitbucketserver/http-access-tokens-939515499.html), or [app password](https://support.atlassian.com/bitbucket-cloud/docs/create-an-app-password/).
 Passwords are stored as [Harness encrypted text secrets](/docs/platform/secrets/add-use-text-secrets).
+If you use an access token, the **Username** must be `x-token-auth`.

 You must provide an account-level app password or token.
 Repo-level tokens are not supported.